Commercial Entrance Safety & Compliance in NY & NJ

 - The building is preparing for inspection, renovation, or a broader safety review

-- Access-controlled openings do not feel smooth or well coordinated
+- Controlled openings do not feel smooth or well coordinated

 - The property has multiple entrances and no clear condition oversight